sk97045/booknotes/system-design/system-design-interview/chapter05 - Design a Rate Limiter/README.md

 Example Candidate-Interviewer conversation:
  * C: What kind of rate limiter are we designing?
 Client-side or server-side?
  * I: Server-side
  * C: Does the rate limiter throttle API requests based on IP, user ID or anything else?
+Can do by IP which better as otherswise blocking by User ID can make our service vulnerable to attackers.
  * I: The system should be flexible enough to support different throttling rules.
  * C: What's the scale of the system?
 Startup or big company?
  * I: It should handle a large number of requests.